Chin Augmentation Surgery

 There are many ways to refer to chin surgery, including genioplasty, mentoplasty, chin implant surgery or chin augmentation.
 But regardless of what you call it, the goal of cosmetic chin surgery procedures is to correct microgenia, or abnormal smallness of the chin due to inadequate bone structure.

-Cosmetic chin surgery is often sought by men and women who want to increase the projection of their chin in order to make lower and neck contours more defined and improve balance and harmony between their facial features.
+Cosmetic chin surgery is often sought by men and women who want to increase the projection of their chin in order to make lower chin and neck contours more defined, and to improve the balance and harmony between their facial features.

 Good candidates for chin surgery are healthy, non-smokers who want to address the following cosmetic concerns: